 Many chili growers ask themselves whether cutting back chili plants makes sense for a better yield.
 After all, this leads to a juicy and lush harvest for other nightshade plants, such as tomatoes and eggplants.
-Chillies and tomatoes also have the same origin in America and were cultivated there by Mayas several thousand years ago1 2.
+Chilies and tomatoes also have the same origin in America and were cultivated there by Mayas several thousand years ago1 2.
 Therefore, the consideration is not absurd.

 Useful for tomatoes …

-… not necessarily with chillies
+… not necessarily with chilies

 The side shoots take a lot of strength from the trunk of the tomato plant.
 Fructose is branched off from the tomato fruit.
 This is why the shoots are broken out early on sunny days.
 This allows the injury to dry out more quickly than on wet days or in the evening.
 With closed wounds, the risk of fungal attack is lower.

 In contrast to tomatoes, chili peppers have less sugar and juice.
 Chilies are lighter and do not contain as much water in the flesh.
 A tomato plant must put more energy into a tomato, which also consists mainly of water.